Going the Second Mile Scott Pauley

 The first mile is law, but the second mile is love.
 Real liberty is found beyond the law.
 It is here that supernatural grace is given.

-Go the second mile in your relationships and responsibilities.
+Go the extra mile in your relationships and responsibilities.
 You will not find much traffic on the second mile, but you will see Jesus there.
-He is a second mile Savior and He wants His followers to join Him there…
+He is a second-mile Savior, and He wants His followers to join Him there…

-How can you go the second mile today?
+How can you go the extra mile today?

 Listen to a recent Bible message on The Second Mile.